Top Interview Questions

 Answer:

-Power BI Desktop – Used to create reports and data models.
+Power BI Desktop – For report creation and data modeling.

-Power BI Mobile Apps – Used to view dashboards on mobile devices.
+Power BI Mobile – Access reports on mobile devices.

 Power BI Gateway – Connects on-premises data sources to Power BI Service.

-Power BI Report Server – On-premises solution for hosting reports.
+Power BI Report Server – On-premises report publishing.

 Answer: